lyef/lyef-redux-boilerplate/README.md

 As you can see, we use a lot of great tools and if you want to see more, take a look at our [package.json](package.json).

+## Code Standarts

+This project uses [eslint](http://eslint.org/) and [.editorconfig](http://editorconfig.org/) is defined to have indent_size of **4 spaces**.
+You can change that on [.eslintrc](https://github.com/lyef/lyef-redux-boilerplate/blob/master/.eslintrc#L16) file.

+This project also uses [Husky](https://github.com/typicode/husky) to prevent to push code with lint errors or broken tests.
+If you don't want this, you can uninstall running `npm uninstall --save-dev husky` and deleting the [prepush command](https://github.com/lyef/lyef-redux-boilerplate/blob/master/package.json#L21) on `package.json`.

 ## Contributing

 We'd love to have your helping hand on our lyef-redux-boilerplate!
 See [CONTRIBUTING.md](https://github.com/lyef/lyef-redux-boilerplate/blob/master/CONTRIBUTING.md) for more information on what we're looking for and how to get started.